International Student Services

 7:00 pm at the UH Hilo Performing Arts Center

 International Night features performances from the many different cultures and countries represented at UH Hilo.
-International Night is a long-standing tradition at UH Hilo that spans over four decades, and is a favorite event on campus among students, the community, and visitors.
+International Night is a long-standing tradition at UH Hilo that spans over five decades, and is a favorite event on campus among students and the community.
 See the shows, see the world!
 For more details, go to the International Nights website.

 whale in the ocean